lastcallsoftware/trackeats/docs/design doc.md

     Note that this functionality is actually a DOWNGRADE from how my spreadsheet works.
 When I enter a recipe there, each ingredient is a direct link to its record on the ingredients tab.
 So I actually have to tab over to the ingredients list and there I can see ALL the ingredient data, not just names and serving sizes.
 This allows me to make a more informed choice about which ingedients to choose.
 But adding a MEAL in this app by going from the MEALS list to the MEAL ENTRY dialog and then back and forth to the INGREDIENTS list... well, that would be a coding nightmare, probably very slow, and probably a confusing user experience.
 Again, we'll start off with the simpler solution and then elaborate if and when time allows.

+    Meals can be components of other meals.
+For example, you might have a "Tomato Meat Sauce" meal recipe, which you then use as a component in several pasta meals.
+Or you might have a "Thanksgiving Feast" meal that is composed of several full dishes.
+So the ingredient picker on the MEAL ENTRY list must include other meals as well.

     6. RECIPES
     The MEALS layer only lists a meal's components, not how to put them together.
 A RECIPE lists the steps needed to make a particular MEAL.
 This is entirely optional.
 It's just a convenient place to store recipes.